-Over the years, YALD has received growing recognition in the community for its work with underserved youth.
-The organization has been fortunate to receive sponsorship from prominent entities such as Macy's, Just Energy Foundation, State Farm, Presbyterian Hospital, Ice-Air, Tread’s Bike Shop, Image Circle, and Ideal Development, as well as many other local businesses.
-NFL star Tony Richardson has shown his support as a special guest at YALD events.
+Over the years, YALD has gained recognition in the community for its work with underserved youth.
+The organization has been fortunate to receive sponsorship from prominent entities such as Macy's, Just Energy Foundation, State Farm, Presbyterian Hospital, Ice-Air, Tread's Bike Shop, Image Circle, Ideal Development, and other local businesses.
+Notably, NFL star Tony Richardson has shown his support by participating as a special guest at YALD events.